-- Once when the oil gets hot add the prawns and fry it from both sides.
-It will take hardly 2-3 mins to get that rich colour from both sides.
+- Prawn will take hardly 2-3 mins to fry and get that rich colour from both sides.

-- When it gets a nice and rich colour then remove it from the pan and start to prepare its masalas.
+- When it gets a nice and rich colour then remove it from the pan and start to prepare the malakari gravy.

-- Then put the same pan on the medium heat, add half crushed whole garam masala and bay leaf to the pan.
+- Keep the pan on medium heat, and add half-crushed whole garam masala and bay leaf in oil.

-- Now add the onion paste to the pan.
-Which we prepared earlier by putting two medium size onions in a small blender jar and make a smooth paste (by using 1 tbsp water with it).
+- Now add the onion paste to the pan (Prepare by blending two medium size onions with 1 tbsp water of water).

-- Saute the onion paste till the raw smell won’t go off and it will start releasing the oil from its sides.
+- Saute the onion paste until the raw smell goes off and it will start releasing the oil from its sides.

 - Then add ginger and garlic paste to the pan and saute it for few seconds.